MajorNr01/yt-course-part-1-compiler/README.md

 # Ubuntu 24.04.2 LTS (WSL)

-Set up WSL.
-Run:
+Set up Windows-Subsystem for Linux (WSL) by running:

 ````
 wsl --install
 ````

 in PowerShell or Command Prompt.
-You will have to choose a Distro and set up a user.
+You'll likely have to choose a distro and set up a user.
 This tutorial assumes that you chose Ubuntu.

+> **NOTE:** I use WSL to run an Ubuntu VM because it is convenient for me right now.
+The following steps will work on any Ubuntu Linux machine.

 Install packages: